nliaudat/esp32_8ch_motor_shield/README.md

 The ready to go board costs less than 14$

 ## Functionalities :
 * The card use a ESP32-WROOM-32D as logics and wifi connection.
+(You can get a 32U if you want an external antenna)
 * The software runs under esphome to be easy to customize and link with hass.io
 * Can be extended up to 16 channels
 * Use BEMF (back electromotive force) from motors to get endstops